jack126guy/essentialgit/essential git.md

                            \
                             - 8 <- test

 After some consultation and testing, you decide that this work is ready to be moved into the "master" branch.
-This process is called "merging" the "stuff" branch into the "master" branch.
+This process is called "merging" the `stuff` branch into the `master` branch.

-Note: It is recommended that you not have any uncommited changes in your working directory before starting this process.
+*Note*: It is recommended that you not have any uncommited changes in your working directory before starting this process.

-First you will have to checkout "master", because that is the branch where you want to put new changes:
+First you will have to checkout `master`, because that is the branch where you want to put new changes:

     1 - 2 - 3 - 4 - 5 - 6 - 7 - 9 - 10 <- stuff
                          \   \
                           \   <- master <- HEAD
                            \
                             - 8 <- test

-Then you tell Git to merge "stuff".
-Because "master" does not have any work that is not also in "stuff", this merge is known as a "fast-forward".
-Git simply moves the "master" branch up to where the "stuff" branch is, like this:
+Then you tell Git to merge `stuff`.
+Because `master` does not have any work that is not also in `stuff`, this merge is known as a "fast-forward".
+Git simply moves the `master` branch up to where the `stuff` branch is, like this:

     1 - 2 - 3 - 4 - 5 - 6 - 7 - 9 - 10 <- stuff
                          \           \
                           \           <- master <- HEAD
                            \
                             - 8 <- test

-Now you can delete "stuff".
+Now you can delete `stuff`.
 This is a common way of working with branches.
-After work in other branches is completed, those branches are merged into "master" and then deleted, because "master" now contains the work.
+After work in other branches is completed, those branches are merged into `master` and then deleted, because `master` now contains the work.
 The result looks like this:

 1 - 2 - 3 - 4 - 5 - 6 - 7 - 9 - 10 <- master <- HEAD
                      \
                       - - 8 <- test

-But now let's say that you also want to move the work in "test" into "master".
-This is not so simple because "master" has work that is not in "test".
+But now let's say that you also want to move the work in `test` into `master`.
+This is not so simple because `master` has work that is not in `test`.
 Git deals with this by looking at the last commits in each branch (commit 10 and commit 8), as well as the "common ancestor" of the two branches (commit 6).
 It then combines the work in a new commit, called a merge commit with two parents.
 The result looks like this:

     1 - 2 - 3 - 4 - 5 - 6 - 7 - 9 - 10 - 11 <- master <- HEAD
                          \               /
                           - - 8 - - - - -
                                \
                                 <- test

-Notice that "test" is still pointing at commit 8.
-Only the branch you have checked out ("master" in this case) is moved forward.
+Notice that `test` is still pointing at commit 8.
+Only the branch you have checked out (`master` in this case) is moved forward.
 As a rule, you should checkout the branch where you want to include new changes.
 After a merge, the other branch stays where it is.

-You might have noticed the phrasing before: "merge 'test' into 'master'".
+You might have noticed the phrasing before: "merge `test` into `master`".
 This phrasing is important.
-"Merge B into A" means checking out A. However, "merge A into B" means checking out B.
+"Merge `B` into `A`" means checking out `A`.
+However, "merge `A` into `B`" means checking out `B`.

-In this case you can also delete "test" because "master" now contains the changes on that branch.
+In this case you can also delete `test` because `master` now contains the changes on that branch.
 This is consistent with the practice of working on a branch, merging it, and then deleting it.
 Git can find the work on both branches by following both parents of the merge commit.

 It is possible to merge more than two branches at the same time, in what is known as an "octopus merge" (though you probably won't have eight in total!).
 The merge commit in this case will have more than two parents:

     1 - 2 - 3 - 4 - 5 - 6 - 7 - 9 - 10 - - 12 <- master <- HEAD
                          \       \        / /
                           \       - - - 11 /
                            \              /
                             - 8 - - - - -/

 But this is often not recommended because of conflicts, which will be discussed below.
 A better practice is to merge each branch individually.

 Command-line syntax:

     git merge [options] [branch]

-An octopus merge can be done by listing multiple branches separated by spaces in the "[branch]" option.
+An octopus merge can be done by listing multiple branches separated by spaces in the `[branch]` option.

-The "--no-commit" option does not make the merge commit.
+The `--no-commit` option does not make the merge commit.
 Git will combine the changes and stage them, but it will let you look around and possibly make changes before committing.

-The "--abort" option aborts a merge if it is not yet committed.
+The `--abort` option aborts a merge if it is not yet committed.
 Git will restore the repository to where it was before.

-The "-m [message]" option uses the text in "[message]" as the commit message.
-Normally Git creates an automatic message for you, but "-m" replaces the automatic message.
+The `-m [message]` option uses the text in `[message]` as the commit message.
+Normally Git creates an automatic message for you, but `-m` replaces the automatic message.

-The "-e" or "--edit" option opens a text editor for you to add a commit message.
+The `-e` or `--edit` option opens a text editor for you to add a commit message.

-The "--ff-only" option tells Git not to peform the merge if it is not a fast-forward.
+The `--ff-only` option tells Git not to peform the merge if it is not a fast-forward.

-The "--no-ff" option creates a merge commit even if the merge is a fast-forward.
+The `--no-ff` option creates a merge commit even if the merge is a fast-forward.

-=Merge Conflicts
+## Merge Conflicts

 As shown above, fast-forward merges are very simple.
 Most merges that are not fast-forwards are also fairly simple.
 However, sometimes problems come up that might take some work and ingenuity to solve.